What do you need to know about American Heart Month?

 This movement is initiated by members of “Go Red for Women” and aims to unite women who want to take part in making a difference by supporting educational programs that also aid in further research regarding cardiovascular health.

 Members of “Go Red for Women” stand as role models as they know and try their best to regulate their total cholesterol, good cholesterol, blood pressure, blood sugar, and body mass index (BMI).
-By knowing their measurements will ultimately enable women to gauge their risk of acquiring cardiovascular disease.
+Knowing their measurements will ultimately enable women to gauge their risk of acquiring cardiovascular disease.